rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 >
 > *The Brothers Karamazov*, Fyodor Dostoevsky (trans.
 Michael R. Katz)

+> People sometimes talk about man’s ‘bestial’ cruelty, but that’s terribly unfair and insulting to beasts: a beast can never be as cruel as man, so artfully, so artistically cruel.
+A tiger simply tears its prey apart and gnaws at it; that’s all he knows how to do.
+It never occurs to him to nail his prey up by his ears for the night, if he could even do it.
+>
+> *The Brothers Karamazov*, Fyodor Dostoevsky (trans.
+Michael R. Katz)

+> With my pitiful, earthly Euclidean intellect, all I know is that suffering exists, that no one can be held guilty for it, that one thing follows another, in the most uncomplicated way, everything flows and evens out—but all this is nothing but Euclidean nonsense; I know all that, but I can’t agree to live by it!
+So what if I know that no one can be blamed for it; I need retribution, otherwise I’ll destroy myself.
+And I want retribution not somewhere, sometime, in eternity, but right now, here on earth, so that I myself can see it.
+I have believed in it and I want to see it for myself; and if by that time I’m already dead, let me be resurrected to witness it, because if it all takes place without me, that will be insufferable.
+I can’t have suffered just to serve as fertilizer for some future harmony with my own crimes and suffering.
+>
+> *The Brothers Karamazov*, Fyodor Dostoevsky (trans.
+Michael R. Katz)

+> What can hell remedy when these children have already been tortured to death?
+And what sort of harmony is there if hell exists?
+I want to forgive and embrace, I don’t want there to be any more suffering.
+And if the suffering of children serves to increase the total sum of suffering that’s required to secure the truth, then I insist right now that the truth in its entirety is not worth such a price.
+>
+> *The Brothers Karamazov*, Fyodor Dostoevsky (trans.
+Michael R. Katz)

 > The advice I give you now is the advice I remember receiving from myself at your age in this moment, so I cannot be certain where it actually originated from: Do not lose time on daily trivialities.
 Do not dwell on petty detail.
 For all of these things melt away and drift apart within the obscure traffic of time.
 Live well and live broadly.
 You are alive and living now.
 Now is the envy of all of the dead.
 >
 > *World of Tomorrow*